hmxmilohax/rb3-pc/_english/customconfiguration.md

 		* Higher values give you more audio latency but use less CPU.
 		* Vocalists are affected the most by this, as a higher latency creates a distracting echo.
 Instrument players can use calibration to compensate regardless of audio buffer setting.
 		* You can change this while the game is running, but it will require re-calibrating in Rock Band 3's system settings.
 	* **Change "Audio Out" to "XAudio2"** - While **most users should stay on Cubeb**, a couple of people have experienced better performance with XAudio2.
-Your milage may vary
+Your milage may vary.

 * ![A tan square with a solid outline.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/smalltan.png "Tan Square") **For Vocalists**:
 	* **Set Microphone type to Standard or Rocksmith**.